AhmatAgaDEV/wayvnc-headless-hyprland/README.md

 ---

-### ✅ Notes
+### Notes

 * Always check `hyprctl monitors` to see the headless monitor name
-* The script will automatically create and remove the headless monitor on start/stop
+* The script automatically creates/removes the headless monitor on start/stop
 * Works with Android VNC apps, desktop VNC viewers, or any VNC client

 ---